-BrookC, LLC. is the Debtor in a Chapter 11 bankruptcy case.
-On January 31, 2018, Debtor commenced a voluntary bankruptcy case by filing a Chapter 11 petition under the United States Bankruptcy Code ("Code"), 11 U.S.C. § 101 et seq.
-Chapter 11 allows the Debtor, and under some circumstances, creditors and others parties in interest, to propose a plan of reorganization ("Plan").
-The Plan may provide for the Debtor to reorganize by continuing to operate, to liquidate by selling assets of the estate, or a combination of both.
-Debtor is the party proposing the Plan sent to you in the same envelope as this document.
-THE DOCUMENT YOU ARE READING IS THE DISCLOSURE STATEMENT FOR THE ENCLOSED PLAN.
+Morgan Maids, LLC is the Debtor in a Chapter 11 bankruptcy case.
+September 13, 2017, Debtor commenced a voluntary bankruptcy case by filing a Chapter 11 petition under the United States Bankruptcy Code ("Bankruptcy Code"), 11 U.S.C. § 101 et seq.
+This document is the Chapter 11 Plan ("Plan") proposed by the Debtor ("Plan Proponent").
+Sent to you in the same envelope as this document is the Disclosure Statement which has been approved by the Court, and which is provided to help you understand the Plan.